 Whether you’ve been studying late at the library, had a late extracurricular meeting, or if you’re out late on campus for any other reason, you can always call Pete’s Pick Up for a safe escort to your car or dorm.
 Just call 646-1111 and within minutes a driver will be there to safely pick you up.
 It is a safe way for students to get to their car or dorm.

 The University is serviced by a shuttle system that primarily provides transportation from parking areas to various academic and housing centers on campus.
 The service is provided by the local City of Las Cruces transit system “RoadRUNNER” Transit.
 The University contracts with RoadRUNNER Transit to provide this service at the direction of the University.
 The service is paid for through a student imposed fee that is added to the tuition.
-The level of service provided and the routes and schedules are determined by a student run committee that administers the collected transportation funds.
+The level of service provided and the routes and schedules are determined by a student-run committee that administers the collected transportation funds.

 Aggie Shuttle is to encourage people to park on the east end of campus and ride to distant destinations instead of driving on campus.
-The transit program provides free shuttle routes that transports riders with a valid NMSU ID from free parking lots from all across campus, rather than driving their personal vehicles.
+The transit program provides free shuttle routes that transport riders with a valid NMSU ID from free parking lots from all across campus, rather than driving their personal vehicles.
 The Aggie Transit is intended to reduce campus congestion, promote public transportation, and reduce carbon emissions.

 Aggie Transit is a free student service provided by NMSU Transportation & Parking Services, ASNMSU and RoadRUNNER Transit that operates from Monday-Friday when class is in session and does not operate during breaks & holidays.